 If DFS has reason to believe a child is at risk for having contracted HIV, they will be tested.

 How long will the process take to become a licensed foster parent or approved adoptive parent?

-From submission of the pre-screen forms to full licensure, the process may take about 4-5 months to complete if all requirements are met in a timely manner.
-PS-MAPP, the foster parent training, takes a minimum of 10 weeks to complete.
+From submission of the pre-screen forms to full licensure, the process may take a minimum of 3 months to complete if all requirements are met in a timely manner.
+Foster parent training takes a minimum of 8 weeks to complete.

 Am I expected to take any child that I am contacted about?

 No. DFS understands that this is a very important decision and you need to feel comfortable with the placement of a child in your home.